 Recommendations for Agencies Working in the Delta

-Addressing environmental justice issues in the Delta will take a collective effort.
-Council staff developed some general recommendations for all agencies working on issues in the Delta to consider.
+Addressing tribal and environmental justice issues in the Delta will take a collective effort.
+The Council developed some general recommendations for all agencies working on issues in the Delta to consider (summarized below).

 General Recommendations